pwbriggs/music-assistant.github.io/docs/ui.md

 ![image](assets/screenshots/UI-track-menu.png)

 If the provider supports it you will also see the START RADIO option.
 This will populate the queue with tracks based on the selected track.
+The tracks are selected by the provider not MA.

 ![image](assets/screenshots/UI-start-radio.jpeg)